 If the answer to all of the above questions was a “Yes”, Congratulations, your startup is ready to scale!

-But how do you plan to convince your investor to pump in more money for your expansion plans?
+But how do you plan to convince investors to pump in more money for your expansion plans?

 When it comes to growing a business, you need new technology, tools, systems, and more manpower to sustain growth.
 Just like it is important to get comfortable with using a basic formula to solve easy algebra problems before you jump onto the complex ones, being comfortable with the current flow of the business is vital before you think about scaling.

-Growth symbolizes success, but diving into expansion strategy before you start making profits from the current business model doesn't work with investors anymore.
+Growth symbolizes success, but diving into an expansion strategy before you start making profits from the current business model doesn’t work and does not convince investors anymore.
 Real money, realistic goals, and metrics are necessary components to turn your expansion plans into reality.

 After doing some serious soul searching – analyzing both fundamental performance metrics and quantifiable factors, if you think that your business is ready to make the leap, then this guide will help you convince your investor to invest in your expansion plans.

 Were you able to meet all the goals and targets set for the financial year?
 Most entrepreneurs find it difficult to justify why certain goals that they’ve laid out on their business plan were not met.
 When it comes to talking your investors into writing another cheque, it is important to prove that you can meet defined objectives – both internal and external.
 This will not only build their confidence in your organization’s ability to expand but also in your ability to scale successfully.

 In 2012, Roadtrippers – a road trip planner, was given a target by its investors to attract half a million users per month and to hold those numbers for two months.
 While the company’s founder, James Fisher, thought that it would take them a year to meet the goal, Roadtrippers was able to do so in less than two months.